george-a-shoemaker/george-a-shoemaker.github.io/software-blog/2022-11-27-struct-as-value-type.markdown

 Whenever possible, Swift will overwrite existing memory when mutating a struct, and will make a new copy if you try to assign a *value* type to an additional variable.

-Only if absolutely necesarray will the Swift compiler reassign the pointer value of a struct variable.
+Only if absolutely necessary will the Swift compiler reassign the pointer value of a struct variable.